Updated on February 10th, 2021

 When a bear gets access to your hive it doesn’t simply lift the lid and gently take out a frame to devour the contents.
 In addition to destroying your bee population, a bear can wreck your hive boxes.

 When we got our first hive I kept saying I had to look into how to protect the hive.
-Procrastination was not a good strategy.
+Procrastination is not a good strategy.

 Knowing it would take some time to get my act together for real protection, we strapped down the hive.
 Not long after, the bear paid another visit.
 (Once finding food, bears will return regularly.)